amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

       there might be some redundant trace between objects, which might not be useful and not be easy to remove.

 # Network Component
+- Non-local Neural Networks
+    - cvpr 2018
+    - similar with self-attention module to increase the dependency of the output on the global information through the whole spatial input.
+- AdderNet: Do We Really Need Multiplications in Deep Learning
+    - 12/31/2019, arxiv
+    - replace the conv layer with addition only operations.
+That is, the similarity between the input region and the kernel is replaced by the (negative) l1 distance, which has no multiplications.
+    - BN is still used here.
+    - The gradient of the filter is calculated based on squared l2 distance loss.
+    - The gradient of the input from the output is also based on the full precision, but truncated within -1 to 1.
+    - exp
+        - resnet18, imagenet; CNN: 69.8; the proposed: 67.0
+        - resnet50, imagenet; CNN: 76.2; the proposed: 74.9
+- Weight Standardization
+    -  3/25/2019 arxiv
+    - idea
+        - normalize the weight for the conv layers.
+    - experiment
+        - r50 on imagenet
+        - bn: 24.3; ws + bn: 23.76
+        - gn: 24.81: ws + gn: 23.72
+- Evolving Normalization-Activation Layers
+    - arxiv 4/2020
+    - search the nromalization + activation layer and replace it with BN-Relu
+    - +1 improvement on instance segmentation, +0.2 around in imagenet
 - Dynamic ReLU
     - Key idea
         - Generalize Relu and LeackyRelu as a learnable relu, which is the